 Although both federal and nonfederal levees in the State of Kansas have been damaged in flood events, the damage has not resulted in catastrophic failure and/or damages.
 Levees in Kansas that have been constructed to protect development and populations from the 1-percent annual chance flood are routinely inspected and maintained.
-Based on current historical data pertaining to damaging/significant levee failure incidents, the probability of occurrence of this hazard is considered unlikely.
+Based on current historical data pertaining to damaging/significant levee failure incidents in the State of Kansas, this hazard's CPRI probability is unlikely.